potable-anarchy/BBS_2025/README.md

 ## Overview

-**Vibe Kanban** is a full-stack web application that combines modern real-time collaboration features with a retro terminal aesthetic.
-Built for the Kiroween Hackathon, it showcases advanced AI integration through the SYSOP-13 agent - a resurrected BBS system operator with personality, memory, and context-aware behavior.
+**The Dead Net BBS** is a full-stack retro BBS (Bulletin Board System) that recreates the nostalgic experience of 1990s online communities with modern technology.
+It showcases advanced AI integration through the SYSOP-13 agent - a resurrected BBS system operator with personality, memory, and context-aware behavior.

 ### What Makes This Special?